My First COVID patient

 I feel like at that moment my patient also had more anxiety than me.
 His family wasn't there.
-No one is allowed to visit.
+No one was allowed to visit.
 You feel very isolated in a room and you're not sure about what's going on, because you just see it on TV and it's happening to you.

 That day that he left, I actually wasn't his nurse. but I saw him roll out of our unit and I realized that he couldn't even recognize me having my PPE on.
 And that didn't make any difference to how I felt, because I know that I had made a difference in his life, and he had made a difference in mine.